beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 #### Transformations and actions

 Do not return all the elements of a large RDD back to the driver.
 Avoid using collect and count on large RDDS, use instead take or takeSample to control the number of elements returned.
 Be careful using actions like  countByKey, countByValue, collectAsMap.

-Chose the transformations in order to minimize the number of shuffles.

 Avoid using groupByKey.
 Consider using the following two functions instead:
 * combineByKey can be used when you are combining elements but your return type differs from your input value type.